 Once the Investment Committee, with the assistance of the Technical Advisory Board (and any counsel instructed), has completed any due diligence on a prospective investment, it will present its finding to the Non-Executive Directors.
 The Non-Executive Directors will in turn provide comments and recommendations to the Board as to whether the Company should pursue the prospective investment.

-The Board will approve all investments made by the Company and as part of the approval process will consider any comments made by the Technical Advisory Board, any counsel opinion (if applicable) as well as any comments from the Company’s NEX Exchange Corporate Adviser, who shall assess investment in the context of the NEX Exchange Rules
+The Board will approve all investments made by the Company and as part of the approval process will consider any comments made by the Technical Advisory Board, any counsel opinion (if applicable) as well as any comments from the Company’s AQSE Exchange Corporate Adviser, who shall assess investment in the context of the AQSE Exchange Rules